tspascoal-demo2/MyShuttle/README.md

 > Although you can fork the repository, if you want to try the enterprise features I recommend that you do a clone and push to your organization.
 While you can fork a repository into an organization you can **only** have a fork per target organization, so it is recommended to clone the repository into your organization in order to allow more people on _your_ organization to try it out.

 It requires GitHub Enterprise to use [environments](https://docs.github.com/en/actions/deployment/environments) and manual approvals.
-On a personal repo you will need to remove the `environment: ....` line from the [CI/CD workflow](.github/workflows/ci-cd.yml).
+On a personal repo you won't see environments and approvals but everyhing else works without making changes.

 The deletion of the ephemeral environment when the Pull request is closed requires you to create an app (or use a PAT token and changing the [or-closed](.github/workflows/pr-closed.yml) workfklow to use it instead of the app)